chrisvanmeer/at-hashi-demo/README.md

 All the provisioning is done through [Ansible](https://www.ansible.com).
 And the virtual instances are meant to be built with [Ubuntu Multipass](https://multipass.run).
 During the deployment, the multipass instances will be provisioned and a new inventory file will be created.

+## What do the specific products do in this demo?

+#### Consul
+> Consul is a service networking solution to automate network configurations, discover services, and enable secure connectivity across any cloud or runtime.

+In our demo we will be using it for both the storage backend of Vault and for the service discovery within Nomad jobs.

+#### Vault

+> Vault secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.

+In a future iteration of this demo, we will use Vault to store tokens for both accessing and bootstrapping Nomad.

+#### Nomad

+> Nomad is a highly available, distributed, data-center aware cluster and application scheduler designed to support the modern datacenter with support for long-running services, batch jobs, and much more.

+In this demo we will use Nomad to demonstrate the possibilities of deploying applications fault tolerant and high available.
+We're only scratching the surface of the possibilities of this product for this demo.

+## Schematic overview

 A schematic overview of what we will be building:
 ![Schematic overview image](screenshots/diagram.png)